Skip to main content

 Overtime for agricultural workers

-Agricultural employees are entitled to overtime compensation under Minnesota law except in limited circumstances.
+Under Minnesota law, agricultural workers are entitled to overtime pay except in limited circumstances.
 Agricultural employees in Minnesota must be paid overtime at the rate of time-and-a-half the employee's regular rate of pay for all hours worked in excess of 48 hours in a workweek.

 Agricultural workers are exempt from Minnesota overtime requirements if they are paid a salary greater than a certain minimum amount each week (see below).
 "Salary" is defined as a guaranteed predetermined wage for each workweek